syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Histogram.md

 # Histogram Chart in .NET MAUI Chart
 The Histogram chart offers a visual representation of a large number of data points distributed across a continuous range, presented in column format.

-Customize histogram intervals using the [HistogramInterval]() property and normal distribution curve can be collapsed using[ShowNormalDistributionCurve]() property.
+Customize histogram intervals using the [HistogramInterval]() property and normal distribution curve can be collapsed using [ShowNormalDistributionCurve]() property.

 {% tabs %}